Showing all 3 results

 A grass mats primary function is to protect the root of grass, they prevent your turf from being killed and the ground below from becoming a churned up muddy mess.
 Thanks to the open structure of the grass mats, the turf below is able to grow through the mat and keep the natural green appearance of the area.
 Once the grass has fully grown, it can be cut and cared for as you would a normally turf.
 To mow your lawn simply adjust your mowers blades to a higher setting.

-Rubber grass mats are also a popular in the events industry where a grass protection or non-slip flooring solution is required.
-The grass mats are simple to install and can then be removed then relocated which makes them so popular with events that are both in permanent locations or are touring.
-The grass mats are able to protect the existing ground from heavy foot traffic whilst keeping an event visitors mud-free and safe on a non-slip surface.
+Grass protection mats are also a popular in the events industry where a grass protection or non-slip flooring solution is required.
+The mats are simple to install and can then be removed then relocated which makes them so popular with events that are both in permanent locations or are touring.
+The rubber mats are able to protect the existing ground from heavy foot traffic whilst keeping an event visitors mud-free and safe on a non-slip surface.

 Our grass mats are a very simple product to install.
 Installations can involve using just the mats, cable ties and plastic fixing pegs.
 Here is a simple installation process where no ground levelling was required or a grass mesh was needed:

-2. Begin laying out the rubber grass mats in the proposed area and if needed, cut the mats to fit around any play equipment or obstacles that may be in the installation area.
+2. Begin laying out the mats in the proposed area and if needed, cut the mats to fit around any play equipment or obstacles that may be in the installation area.

 You can read our full Installation Guide to discover the process you should go through to install your grass mats if you have an uneven ground or a very muddy area.